Cauchy's Surface Area Formula in the Funk Geometry: Preliminaries

 (see Figure~\ref{f:funk-hilbert}(b)).
 It is well known that this is a metric (symmetric, positive except when $x=y$, and satisfying the triangle inequality).
 Observe that the quantity in the logarithm is the cross ratio $(x, y; y', x')$, and hence the Hilbert distance is invariant under invertible projective transformations.

 Before defining volume and surface areas, let us first introduce some related concepts.
-Given a convex body $G$ in $\RE^d$ whose interior contains the origin, define the \emph{Minkowski functional} (or \emph{gauge}) induced by $G$ to be the function $\mu_G(x) = \inf \{\lambda \ST \lambda > 0 \text{~and~} x \in \lambda G\}$.
-This defines a (possibly asymmetric) \emph{Minkowski norm}.
-A \emph{Finsler metric} on a manifold is a continuous function on its tangent bundle, whose restriction to each tangent space is a Minkowski norm.
+Given a convex body $D$ in $\RE^d$ with $O \in \interior(D)$ and $u \in \RE^d$, the \emph{Minkowski functional} (or \emph{gauge}) induced by $D$ is defined by

+This functional is positively homogeneous and subadditive.
+If $D$ is centrally symmetric, then $\|\cdot\|_D$ is a norm in the usual sense; in general, it is the Minkowski functional (or gauge) of $D$.
+A \emph{Finsler metric} on a manifold is a continuous function on its tangent bundle, whose restriction to each tangent space is such a gauge.
 It is well known that both the Funk and Hilbert geometries induce a Finsler structure~\cite{Tro14}.

 To define the Finsler structure for Funk, consider any $x \in \interior(K)$.
-Let its tangent space, denoted $T_x$, be $\RE^d$.
+Identify the tangent space at $x$, denoted $T_x$, with $\RE^d$.
 For each nonzero $v \in T_x$, let $x^+$ denote the point where the ray emanating from $x$ in direction $v$ intersects $\bd K$ (see Figure~\ref{f:finsler}(a)), and let $t$ be a positive scalar such that $x + t v = x^+$.
-The resulting Finsler norm at $x$ is defined as
+The resulting Finsler gauge at $x$ is defined as

-This defines a Minkowski norm whose unit ball, called the \emph{Finsler ball} or $\ballFunk[K](x)$, is $K - x$.
+This defines a gauge whose unit ball, denoted $\ballFunk[K](x)$, is $K - x$.
 Thus, the ball is just a translate of $K$ such that $x$ coincides with the origin.

 The Finsler structure for Hilbert is a symmetric variant of the Funk Finsler structure.
 For each $x \in \interior(K)$ and each nonzero vector $v \in T_x$, let $x^+$ be as before, and let $x^-$ be the point where the ray emanating from $x$ in direction $-v$ intersects $\bd K$ (see Figure~\ref{f:finsler}(a)).
 Let $t^+$ and $t^-$ be positive scalars such that $x + t^+ v = x^+$ and $x - t^- v = x^-$.
 Then